OpenWeightDatabase/OpenWeightDatabase/src/home.md

 ## Getting started

 Use the navigation column on the left to navigate to a given category, or use the magnifying glass on the top to search for an item (or simply press <kbd>S</kbd>).

-## Contribute

-Contributions are more than welcomed!
-Please check the [GitHub repository](https://github.com/OpenWeightDatabase/OpenWeightDatabase) to see how to contribute and open a pull request!